Why study political science?

 POLS 640.
 Politics of Reproductive Policy.
 3 Hours S.

 Reproductive policy has historically been a highly politicized policy arena, which has elicited attention from the political community as well as the public.
 This course moves beyond the popular rhetoric associated with reproductive issues, by critically investigating the history, development, implementation and the relative success of various reproductive policies in the United States.
 These policies are compared to, and assessed against, policies governing similar topics in various countries.
+This course is a service learning course that provides students with on-site practicum, mentoring, and networking skills.
 (Same as WGSS 640.)
 Prerequisite: Sophomore level or consent of the instructor.
 LEC.

 POLS 643.
 The European Union.
 3 Hours S.